Apres-Ski/Apres_Ski_BE/README.md

 ### Web Usage

-This is a Django REST Framework API designed for a React web application.
+This is a Django REST Framework API designed for a use with our [Front-End Team's](https://github.com/Apres-Ski/Apres-Ski-FE) React web application.
 To get started in the application, follow [this link](https://apres-ski-fe.vercel.app/) and select one of our test-users.
 Once you selected a user you will be able to:

 - Browse a list of restaurants near you based on:
     - Vibe